memery1446/DexAggregator/README.md

 ```

 ### Sepolia Deployment Setup
-1. Obtain Sepolia testnet URL from [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/)
+1. Obtain Sepolia testnet URL from [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/) and paste it into your .env file.

 2. Connect a Web3 wallet like [MetaMask](https://metamask.io)

-3. Create a new account or use an existing, but choose which Ethereum account you want as your deployer.
-Copy the private key and enter in into the .env file and save.
+3. Create a new Ethereum account or use an existing one, but choose which Ethereum account you want as your deployer.
+Copy the private key, enter in into the .env file and save.

 4. Start local Hardhat node:
 ```bash
 npx hardhat node
 ```
-5. Find account -0- on the terminal and copy the private key.
-In zero based accounting this is account -1-.
+5. Find account -0- on the node terminal and copy the private key.
+In zero based accounting this is the the first account.
+Account -0- will always be the deployer on Hardhat.

-6. Add the account to your Web3 wallet by selecting "add an account or hardware wallet" and pasting the private key.
+6. Add the Hardhat account private key to your Web3 wallet by selecting "add an account or hardware wallet" and pasting the private key.

 7. Get an [Etherscan API key](https://etherscan.io/) for contract verification.
 Enter the API key into the .env file.
 This completes the .env file.

 ### Security Features
 The APP is now deployment-ready.
-While more explanation comes later, it's a great time to review the security features that can give the developer or user peace of mind:
+While more in-depth security explanations come later, this is a great time to do a general review of security features:

 - Reentrancy protection on all critical functions
 - Slippage protection mechanisms